iotivity/iotivity-lite/swig/README.md

 Copy the `iotivity-lite-jni.dll` file to the `<iotivity-lite>/swig/java_lang` directory.
 We have scripts that will look for that library in that location.

-NOTE: At the time of this writing the Debug variant of the build has security disabled.
-This has been done to enable testing and development.
-Security can be enabled by building the release build or by opening the project properties and adding OC_SECURITY to the preprocessor definitions for the Debug build.

 On success the Output window should show:

     ========== Build: 2 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========